evascaz/iOS-emoji-speaks/README.md

 # iOS-emoji-speaks

-This is a Class assignment done in Creating Coding Swift with Yuri Gitman at The New School.
+This is a class assignment done in Creating Coding Swift with Yuri Gitman at The New School.
-We created an application that uses a picker view and table view to select any emoji and speak in any language.
+We created an application for iPhone 6 that uses a picker view and table view to select any emoji and speak in any language.